Chrischege/Chrischege/README.md

 **`Digital Craftsman`**

-Hello, my name is Christopher and I am a Developer.
+Hello, my name is Christopher and I am a Software Engineer.
 Feel free to checkout the repositories that are of interest to you.
 The journey never ends, let's grow together.